-The El Paso Community Foundation’s 10th annual Plaza Classic Film Festival is now accepting submissions for Local Flavor, the region’s largest showcase of locally made and connected films.
+The 11th El Paso Community Foundation Plaza Classic Film Festival is now accepting submissions for Local Flavor, the region’s largest showcase of locally made and connected films.

-The non-competitive film series, which is generously sponsored by the Texas Film Commission, features short and feature-length films of various types, including fiction, documentary, animated, experimental and music video.
+The non-competitive film series, sponsored by the Texas Film Commission, features short and feature-length films of various types, including fiction, documentary, animated, experimental and music video.

 Submissions may be made here.

-The 10th annual Plaza Classic Film Festival will be August 3-13, 2017 in and around the Plaza Theatre in downtown El Paso.
+The Plaza Classic Film Festival celebrates its 11th anniversary August 2-12, 2018 in and around the Plaza Theatre in downtown El Paso.

 Call 915-533-4020 or email us at email@example.com for more information.

 Remember how much fun it was at last year’s El Paso Community Foundation Plaza Classic Festival?
 Jaws with Richard Dreyfuss, Romancing the Stone with Kathleen Turner, The Secret of NIMH with Don Bluth and Gary Goldman?
 Snow White and Casablanca on the big screen?
 Fungi Mungle reunited with The Rocky Horror Picture Show on the inflatable screen outside?